Grand Falls-Windsor: Media and communications

 Communication services are provided by AT&T Canada, Primus Canada and Aliant, formerly NewTel Communications.
 The companies provide mobile phones, high speed Internet and digital television, including CJON-TV (NTV), the only privately owned television station in Newfoundland and Labrador, and other services.

 The local newspaper, the Advertiser, was published twice weekly from 1936 until 2017, and has been replaced by The Central Voice.
 It had a readership of more than 10,000 per edition and had won numerous awards, both regionally and nationally.
 The paper was first published by brothers Mike and Walter Blackmore, with Mike's wife, the former Laura Cantwell, serving as the first editor.

 Private radio stations in the town include CHEV-FM (94.5), CKXG-FM (102.3), CKCM (620), a VOCM affiliate, both owned by Stingray Radio and CKMY-FM (95.9) owned by Geoff Stirling.
 The other private radio station is VOAR-8-FM (98.3), which is part of the Seventh-day Adventist Church.
 The Canadian Broadcasting Corporation has CBT-FM (93.3), CBC Radio One and CBN-FM-1 (90.7), CBC Music.

-CBNAT is the call sign for the local CBC rebroadcaster of CBNT from St. John's.
+CBNAT was the call sign for the local CBC rebroadcaster of CBNT from St. John's.
 Rogers TV which provides a community channel that includes a local talk show focused on community events called Exploits Central.